crkepler/docker-liquibase-sqlserver/README.md

 docker ps
 ```
 Containers are image instances and in this case we have only one container running from the MS SQL Server image.

+Look at the ``./docker-compose.yml`` file to see how the MS SQL Server container is setup.
+This file was created
+so we can easily start the container with a simple ``docker compose up`` command, otherwise we'd need to
+execute ``docker run ...`` with all the parameters speficied in ``docker-compose.yml``.
+Docker compose
+can do a lot more than that, but for this demo we use it to make it easy to start the SQL Server container.